 Stanford in Santa Clara County, California — The American West (Pacific Coastal)

 Credits.
-This page was last revised on April 4, 2018.
-This page originally submitted on April 2, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 53 times since then.
-Photos: 1, 2, 3. submitted on April 2, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on December 16, 2019.
+This page originally submitted on December 16, 2019, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 39 times since then and 7 times this year.
+Photos: 1, 2. submitted on December 16, 2019, by Andrew Ruppenstein of Sacramento, California.